-- The broader Criminal Justice System is not operating effectively with significant delays in cases getting to court and insufficient capacity in prisons. - Lack of control/influence over other criminal justice agencies. - New duties and expectations of PCCs arising from the national review.
-PCCs appear to have extra responsibility but without additional 'levers' to support delivery. - Macro-economic factors could have a detrimental effect on partners, particularly Local Authorities.
-This financial position could cause partners to withdraw or reduce levels of service to partnerships.
-This increases the risk of demand and funding requests moving to the ASC and OPCC. - OPCC unable to effectively support the growing number of partnership programmes. - Failure to put in place effective governance and ownership of partnership working. - Differing priorities and leadership of agencies. - Changing political and economic landscape can make partnership working more challenging. - Lack of meaningful 'live' information sharing. - National review of CSPs - Violence Reduction Unit and Serious Violence Duty funding from Home Office is due to run out Mar-2025.
-This funding is critical to the delivery of A&S's VRP activity, including paying for key staffing roles and interventions. - Serious Violence Duty data sharing a particular challenge.
-Overseen by VRP Directorate. - Safer Streets 5 (2023) two projects have a set end point but the third is a broader piece of work about reducing MVAWG.
+Risk URN Owner Unmitigated Probability Unmitigated Impact Unmitigated Risk Failure to deliver effective and efficient collaborations or outcomes with other partners SR8 Chief of Staff 4 4 16 Mitigated Probability Mitigated Impact Mitigated Risk 4 3 12 Mitigated R isk change: ← → Cause Impact insufficient capacity in prisons.
+Lack of control/influence over other criminal justice agencies.
+New duties and expectations of PCCs arising from the national review.
+PCCs appear to have ext without additional 'levers' to support delivery.
+Macro-economic factors could have a detrimental effect on partners, particularly Local Authorities position could cause partners to withdraw or reduce levels of service to partnerships.
+This increase demand and funding requests moving to the ASC and OPCC.
+OPCC unable to effectively support the growing number of partnership programmes.
+Failure to put in place effective governance and ownership of partnership working.
+Differing priorities and leadership of agencies.
+Changing political and economic landscape can make partnership working more challenging.
+Lack of meaningful 'live' information sharing.
+National review of CSPs Violence Reduction Unit and Serious Violence Duty funding from Home Office is due to run out N funding is critical to the delivery of A&S's VRP activity, including paying for key staffing roles and in Serious Violence Duty - data sharing a particular challenge.
+Overseen by VRP Directorate.
+Safer Streets 5 (2023) - two projects have a set end point but the third is a broader piece of work MVAWG.
 Project Manager is only funded until Mar-25.
-HO funding only confirmed for one year of 18 month project.

-- Offenders fail to be brought to justice in a timely manner, or at all.
-If convicted they may not receive/serve sentences which match public expectations.
-This damages confidence in the CJS and may lead to future additional harm to victims and the wider public. - Governance failure as a duty of the PCC (SR1). - Failure to deliver the Police and Crime Plan (SR2). - Failure to deliver a whole systems approach to crime and continue the 'revolving door' of offending and victimisation.
-Failure to deliver value for money. - Reduced ability of responsible authorities across A&S to effectively deliver their statutory obligations under the Serious Violence Duty and loss of an A&S wide approach. - Sudden end or reduction of services and interventions funded by the A&S VRP structure causing gaps resulting in vulnerable young people not being supported and incidents of serious violence increasing.
+HO funding only confirmed for one year of 1 s.
+This financial s the risk of Mar-2025.
+This terventions. and the wider public. • Governance failure as • Failure to deliver the l • Failure to deliver a wh • Failure to deliver valu • Reduced ability of res Violence Duty and loss • Sudden end or reduct ectations.
+This damages confidences a duty of the PCC (SR1).
+Police and Crime Plan (SR2). nole systems approach to crime and le for money. sponsible authorities across A&S to of an A&S wide approach. tion of services and interventions for e not being supported and incident d continue the 'revolving door' of effectively deliver their statutory unded by the A&S VRP structure offending and victimisation. obligations under the Serious Controls Review date Owner Commentary / Controls updates PCC chairs the Local Criminal Justice Board Violence Reduction Partnerships (VRPs) facilitated by VRP Directorate of OPCC Serious Violence Duty governmence Nov-24 VRP Director New VRP structure in place will for the SV Duty of ASS level will th roles filled.
+SV Duty governance